Radial and Non-Radial Oscillations of Inverted Hybrid Stars: Summary

 For the non-radial modes, we can utilize $g$-mode pulsations to discriminate CrSs with neutron stars and quark stars in the similar frequencies range $0.5\sim1$ kHz, as those of conventional hybrid stars.
 A further GW detection on the first $p$ mode above $8$ kHz or identifying decreasing frequencies for increasing masses helps differentiate the compact objects to be CrSs rather than conventional hybrid stars.
 Besides, in general, CrSs with $ud$QM have slightly lower $f$-mode, similar $p_1$-mode, and higher $g$-mode frequencies than those of CrSs with SQM of the same bag constant.

 In this study, for simplicity purposes, we utilized Cowling approximations that restrict to stellar oscillations.
 A full GR treatment with metric perturbations not only gives a more precise description but also can account for additional information, such as the damping of GWs~\cite{Tonetto:2020bie}.
-Besides, thermal effects, magnetic fields, and rapid rotations may also affect the stellar oscillations~\cite{1988ApJ...325..725M,Sotani:2006at,Leung:2022mvm,Kruger:2019zuz,Largani:2021hjo,Dimmelmeier:2005zk,Ng:2020etb,Kruger:2021zta}.
+Besides, the $f$ mode jumps we found that stars with large $\Delta\rho/\rho_{\rm trans}\, (\gtrsim1)$ are rarely studied even for traditional hybrid stars likely due to the $M_{\rm TOV}\gtrsim 2M_{\odot}$ constraint.
+However, such a jump indicate the change of behaviours of the eigenfucntions, which is worth to further investigation.
+Moreover, thermal effects, magnetic fields, and rapid rotations may also affect the stellar oscillations~\cite{1988ApJ...325..725M,Sotani:2006at,Leung:2022mvm,Kruger:2019zuz,Largani:2021hjo,Dimmelmeier:2005zk,Ng:2020etb,Kruger:2021zta}.
 On the other hand, strange quark matter may be localized as solid clusters called strangeons~\cite{Xu:2003xe,Miao:2020cqj,Lai:2022yky}, which can form strangeon stars~\cite{2009MNRAS.398L..31L,Lai:2017ney,Gao:2021uus,Li:2022qql,Zhang:2023mzb,Chen:2023pew}.
-Our study hints that the hybrid configurations of strangeon stars and their $p$-mode GW asteroseismology may also differ greatly from those of conventional hybrid stars.
+Our study hints that the hybrid configurations of strangeon stars~\cite{Zhang:2023szb} and their $p$-mode GW asteroseismology may also differ greatly from those of conventional hybrid stars.
 We leave these for future studies.